PEMF Studies

 Parkinson's Disease

-Non-invasive approach for the management of pathological conditions including diseases
+Non-invasive approach for the management of pathological conditions

 Mechanisms and Therapeutic Applications of Electromagnetic Therapy in Parkinson's Disease